 Tailwind for Instagram:

 I also use Tailwind to schedule Instagram posts, because they make it really easy to find relevant hashtags.
-Plus, you can save lists that you create to use again – for example, I have hashtag lists for clean beauty, another one for mom posts, etc. You can get a free trail for Tailwind by clicking here.
+Plus, you can save lists that you create to use again – for example, I have hashtag lists for clean beauty, another one for mom posts, etc.

 Your first few pins are going to suck.